johncf/mnist-style/README.md

-# MNIST Auto-Encoder
+# MNIST Style-based Auto-Encoder

 ## Roadmap

 - [x] Simple auto-encoder
-- [x] A script to visualize latent feature-space.
+- [x] A script to visualize latent feature-space (style-space).
-- [x] Adverserial auto-encoder for the feature-space to have a gaussian distribution.
+- [x] Adverserial auto-encoder to fit the style-space into a gaussian distribution.

 ## Setup